What’s it like taking a girl to an island in the middle of Lake of the Woods in March?!

 We spent 4 nights at Tamarack Island Wilderness Lodge – 8 miles out of Morson, Ontario – in the middle of March last year.
 There is no running water – and all that goes with it, showers, toilets, etc. – there are no ice roads, there is no internet and low cell signals … But the fishing is just as unbelievably good as in the summer, and I mean it was INCREDIBLE!
 We were planning on fishing action-oriented walleyes and maybe some northern, but we found something different – trophy crappies, by the bucketful.

-Our host, and owner, Todd Hacault and his son Paul usually spend a few days on the island every winter hitting the ice, checking their property and bringing out supplies.
-After many years of an invite we were finally smart enough to take them up on their offer and join them for a few days of fishing.
+Our host, and owner, Todd Hacault, and his son Paul usually spend a few days on the island every winter hitting the ice, checking their property, and bringing out supplies.
+After many years of being invited, we were finally smart enough to take them up on their offer and join them for a few days of fishing.
 Our only regret is not going sooner.

 We crossed the lake using snowmobiles, which meant little space for gear.
 Being organized is a huge help for these types of trips.
 We travel with around 70 pounds of camera equipment alone, so there isn’t a whole lot of extra space going out to the island.
 Therefore, I packed 2 bags; one for the hotel room with my shower stuff and one for fishing.

 The next morning, I was up at 4 A.M., got ready, and we were on our way.
 After crossing the border, we drove the remaining 45 minutes to the launch to meet Todd and Paul.
-We shared hugs, started unpacking the truck and packing the sleds and bundling up in our Striker suits.
-Todd jokes we even had room for the hair dryer, but I left that in truck!!
+We shared hugs, started unpacking the truck and packing the sleds, and bundled up in our Striker suits.
+Todd jokes we even had room for the hairdryer, but I left that in the truck!!
 After we finished securing our gear, we put our helmets on and headed off on a 20-minute jaunt over Lake of the Woods.
 We dropped some stuff in the cabin and out fishing we went.

-A prominent characteristic of crappies is suspension in the water column while roaming flats in deep water basins searching for food sources.
+A prominent characteristic of crappies is them being suspended in the water column while roaming flats in deepwater basins searching for food sources.
 When we marked fish high versus marking fish hugged up to the bottom, we knew where to pop up the hub tent.

 If you haven’t tried a Finicky Fooler yet and you enjoy ice fishing, I highly recommend having at least 1 in your arsenal.
 These bad boys are similar to the tip-down you would use for panfish, yet you use a rod and reel set-up with an open bail.
 When the flag flies you run, flip the bail, set the hook, catch the fish.
 These can be used to replace tip-downs or tip-ups, a very versatile tool and easy to use.
 We rigged ours up with a Northland Fishing Tackle eyeball spoon tipped with a dorsal-fin hooked live fathead, which turned out to be an irresistible presentation.